Dkeruan/Financial-Indicator-Prediction/Documentation.md

 **Discussion**

-Upon reviewing the findings of our project, it is evident that the XGBoost model demonstrates a risk-averse and cautious approach in classifying stocks.
+Upon reviewing the results, it is evident that the XGBoost model demonstrates a risk-averse and cautious approach in classifying stocks.
 While its tendency to identify stocks as not worth buying (Class 0) may mitigate the risk of investing in underperforming stocks, it also presents a challenge in potentially missing out on profitable investment opportunities.
 Particularly noteworthy is the model's performance in terms of recall for Class 1, which suggests opportunities for improvement to capture more instances of worthy stocks.

 Moving forward, enhancing the model's predictive power could be achieved by incorporating additional features or refining existing ones.
 Exploring alternative machine learning algorithms and ensemble methods may also yield valuable insights into the intricate relationship between financial indicators and stock performance.